daviemakz/risen-js/README.md

 #### Options

-`mode [string]`: This tells which mode the particular Risen.JS instance will operate under. "server" will have the instance run like a server while "client" will give you access to the `sendRequest(...args)` method.
+`mode [string]` - This tells which mode the particular Risen.JS instance will operate under. "server" will have the instance run like a server while "client" will give you access to the `sendRequest(...args)` method.
 This is how you would communicate with another running Risen.JS instance in "server" mode.
 The `apiGatewayPort` will need to match on both instances.
-`http [bool]`: Please see [HTTP Configuration](#http-configuration) section.
+`http [bool]` - Please see [HTTP Configuration](#http-configuration) section.
-`databaseNames [array]`: The number of databases you want in the Risen.JS instance.
+`databaseNames [array]` - The number of databases you want in the Risen.JS instance.
 Once declared you can use the method defined in this section to create/modify/delete data.
-Please see the [Database Configuration](#database-configuration) section.
+Please see the [Service Core Operations](#service-core-operations) section.
-`verbose [bool]`: Whether to print more verbose logs of what the instance is doing.
+`verbose [bool]` - Whether to print more verbose logs of what the instance is doing.
 Note this has no effect on what the client will see for security reasons.
-`maxBuffer [number]`: This option specifies the largest number of bytes allowed on stdout or stderr combined.
+`maxBuffer [number]` - This option specifies the largest number of bytes allowed on stdout or stderr combined.
 If this value is exceeded, then the service instance is restarted.
-`logPath [string]`: If you want to log to a file what you would see in the console.
-If you want more information set `{ verbose: true }`
+`logPath [string]` - If you want to log to a file what you would see in the console.
+If you want more information set `{ verbose: true }`.
-`restartTimeout [number]`: How long to wait before restarting a service instance (in ms).
+`restartTimeout [number]` - How long to wait before restarting a service instance (in ms).
-`connectionTimeout [number]`: How long to wait while attempting to acquire a connection to the service core before trying again (in ms).
+`connectionTimeout [number]` - How long to wait while attempting to acquire a connection to the service core before trying again (in ms).
-`microServiceConnectionTimeout [number]`: How the service core should wait while it attempting to connect to a service instance before timing out and returning an error to the source.
+`microServiceConnectionTimeout [number]` - How the service core should wait while it attempting to connect to a service instance before timing out and returning an error to the source.
-`microServiceConnectionAttempts [number]`: How many times the service core should try to acquire a connection to a service instance if the connection is rejected before returning an error to the source.
+`microServiceConnectionAttempts [number]` - How many times the service core should try to acquire a connection to a service instance if the connection is rejected before returning an error to the source.
-`apiGatewayPort [number]`: The main port where the service core listens to new connections. _NOTE: To bind below ports 1024 you need to have privileged access._
+`apiGatewayPort [number]` - The main port where the service core listens to new connections. _NOTE: To bind below ports 1024 you need to have privileged access._
-`portRangeStart [number]`: What port the service core should begin while trying to find a free port for a service instance.
+`portRangeStart [number]` - What port the service core should begin while trying to find a free port for a service instance.
-`portRangeFinish [number]`: What port the service core should end its search if it cannot find a free port.
+`portRangeFinish [number]` - What port the service core should end its search if it cannot find a free port.
 At this point the service core will throw an error.
-`coreOperations [object]`: This follows the same structure as defining operations for services.
+`coreOperations [object]` - This follows the same structure as defining operations for services.
 You can add new functions here which will be available for any instance (including the service core ) to use.
 Please see the [Service Core Operations](#service-core-operations) section for the default core operations.
-`runOnStart [array]`: What core operations you want to be executed on start-up to perform a function of your choice.
+`runOnStart [array]` - What core operations you want to be executed on start-up to perform a function of your choice.
 This would be for example where you would put any polling if you were so inclined.

 ## HTTP Configuration